fatihcirakoglu/webdirectory/README.md

 ## FAQ

 - **How can I initialize Database ?**
-    - This webdirectory project uses mysql data base, so you need to create an sql database and import database_template.sql file to initialize it.
+    - This webdirectory project uses sql data base, so you need to create a sql database and import database_template.sql file via mysql to initialize it.

 ---